Phnom Penh is the capital and most populous city of Cambodia and it is located on the Tonlé Sap and Mekong River.

 Once it was known as the “Pearl of Asia” because it was considered one of the loveliest French-built cities in Indochina.

 Due to its French history, Phnom Penh offers a variety of temples, palaces, and the remnants dating back from French colonial history, if you decide to explore the city.

-Some of the most visited tourists’ sites are the Royal Palace, the Silver Pagoda, the National Museum and the Toul Sleng Genocide Museum.
+Some of the most visited tourist sites are the Royal Palace, the Silver Pagoda, the National Museum, and the Tuol Sleng Genocide Museum.

 Warnings & Dangers in Phnom Penh

 OVERALL RISK : MEDIUM

 Cambodia is a safe country for travelers as well as Phnom Penh.
 Although it is not as dangerous as some other capital cities, it is important to take care and stick to marked paths.